minkeymouse/nowcasting-kr/ISSUES.md

 **Prerequisites**: ✅ All experiments complete (28/36), ✅ All report content complete, ✅ All code finalized **Note**: No new experiments needed. `run_experiment.sh` correctly configured to skip completed experiments.

+**Execution Strategy**:
+- **Sequential Execution**: Tasks 2.1-2.4 must be executed in order (each blocks the next)
+- **Incremental Approach**: Complete one task fully before proceeding to the next
+- **Checkpoint-Based**: Verify success criteria at each checkpoint before proceeding
-**Task Execution Strategy**: Execute tasks sequentially.
-Each task must complete successfully before proceeding to the next.
-Document any issues encountered for debugging.
+- **Documentation**: Document any issues encountered for debugging and future reference
+- **External Dependency**: Task 2.1 requires LaTeX installation (Overleaf recommended for easiest setup)

 **Sequential Tasks** (execute in order, each task blocks the next):